 Phantom Limb Sensation (PLS)

-Definition: experiencing non painful sensations in the part of the limb that has been amputated; feeling sensations in the limb as if it was still there.
+Phantom pain definition: experiencing non painful sensation in the part of the limb that has been amputated; feeling sensations in the limb as if it was still there.

 PLS is extremely common in amputees, especially in the first months following amputation.
-An individual who is experiencing PLS may experience sensations such as:
+An individual who is experiencing PLS may experience phantom sensation such as:

 - Vivid feelings of posture of the limb (ex. limb resting on table)